-FS 2011 Fire Officer I, Module I: Introduction to Fire Officer / 1 credit (1 lec.)
+FS 2011 Fire Officer I, Module I: Introduction to Fire Officer

 This class introduces participants to the knowledge and skills called for in NFPA 1021-I, Chapter 4, in subject areas of Introduction to Fire Officer, Fire Department Structure, Company Officer Level Training, Company Officer Legal Considerations, the Company as a Group, Elements of Supervision and Management, and Labor Relations.
-There will be both classroom and "handson" applications.
+There will be both classroom and "hands-on" applications.
 Student will practice the theories and concepts learned in the classroom through in-class scenarios and homework assignments.
 Hours 16

-FS 2013 Firefighter II / 3 credits (3 lec.)
+FS 2013 Firefighter II